Working for CWA

 Our commitment to improvement

 The college has completed several major building projects to improve all of our campuses, including refurbishment of the landmark ‘tower block’ and a new creative industries facility at the King’s Lynn campus, two new technology buildings at our King’s Lynn and Wisbech campuses, a new build and refurbishment of the main building at the Wisbech campus and an overhaul of buildings at our Cambridge campus.
-A £6.5million centre for higher education is being built at our King’s Lynn campus and is due to open in September 2016.
+A £6.5million centre for higher education opened at our King’s Lynn campus in September 2016.

 College organisational structure

 The college is overseen by a board of governors, which comprises members from local industry, public bodies, councils and staff who serve on various committees with no remuneration and determine the college’s direction in terms of its strategy, mission and finances.
 An executive (senior management team) consisting of the principal, and 3 executive directors leads the college.

 Our curriculum is organised into 5 teaching faculties, each with a head with responsibility for courses, student recruitment and teams of teaching staff in designated areas.
 There are 5 faculties in which the Head is supported by programme managers:-

 - Business, Humanities, Science and Computing

 - Creative Arts & Foundation

 There are 2 teaching departments:-

 The college has strong working partnerships with local schools with a healthy number of 14-16 students attending each year.